jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (5) The determination may set out the income year or income years for which it is to apply, but may not apply for income years before the 2005–06 income year.
 (6) The determination may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
 (7) A person affected by a determination made under this section may dispute or challenge the determination under Parts 4A and 8A.
-(8) Within 30 days of issuing a determination under subsection (1), the Commissioner must give notice of the determination to the person or group who requested the determination.
+(8) Within 30 days of issuing a determination under subsection (1), the Commissioner must give notice of the determination to the person or group who applied for the determination.
 (9) Within 30 days of issuing a determination under subsection (1) that is expressed to apply to a class of persons, the Commissioner must publish a notice in a publication chosen by the Commissioner that—
   (a) gives notice that the determination has been issued; and (b) states where copies of the determination can be obtained.